 The development will create a multitude of well-paying construction jobs, in addition to bringing permanent union building maintenance positions, and bringing long-term employment opportunities through the creation of new retail and commercial space.

-It is critical that we encourage our community and elected officials to support a public private partnership that will add a robust new supply of mixed income housing, create new open space connections in North Brooklyn, reduce vehicular truck traffic in the neighborhood, and unveil a new waterfront home for the Greenpoint Monitor Museum.
+It is critical that we encourage our community and elected officials to support a public private partnership that will add a robust new supply of mixed-income housing, create new open space connections in North Brooklyn, reduce vehicular truck traffic in the neighborhood, and unveil a new waterfront home for the Greenpoint Monitor Museum.
+Monitor Point will bring:

 For monthly project updates sign up below: